LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 Any word that is formally part of the JavaScript language syntax is a keyword.
 So far, we have seen only four keywords: ``let``, ``const``, ``var``, and ``typeof``.

 .. warning:: While ``console`` and ``console.log`` may seem like keywords, they are actually slightly differnt things.
-They are entities (an object and a function) that are available by default in most JavaScript environments.
+They are entities (an object and a function, respectively) that are available by default in most JavaScript environments.

 Attempting to use a keyword for anything other than it's intended use will result in an error.
 To see this, let's try to name a variable ``const``.